duncanbradley/thesis/conclusion.md

 It is useful to understand variability in biases by looking at individual differences.
 Get a better picture of how they might work, and the types of audience most likely to be affected.

 Visualisation literacy is the ability to comprehend data presented in visualisations (Boy et al.)

+Ziemkiewicz and Kosara: a focus on precision of individual elements fails to account for the overall form of the graphic and how it might fit with metaphors.
+Consistent with Tversky and Zacks.
+Thinking about metaphor is a good way to understand how and why design choices might affect interpretation.